Open In Colab

 The programs

-The main programs are in the files md_springs.f90 and md_constraints.f90.
+The program source files are in the subdirectory src.
+The main programs are md_springs.f90 and md_constraints.f90.
 The force and constraint routines appear in the files force_module.f90 and md_module.f90 respectively.
 You may like to take a quick look at these files, to see how the programs operate.

 An additional module config_io_module.f90 handles configuration input, and hdf5_module.f90 deals with the HDF5 output.
 There is no particular need to study those files.